Name Change Checklist

 - update your details (for example, change your name or address)

-If you have recently been married, divorced or changed your name for any other reasons, they need to see official proof.
+They need to see official proof if you have recently been married, divorced or changed your name for any other reasons.

 Take any of the following to your local Council Tax office along with your current Council Tax account number.